Current Volunteer & Donation Needs

 Agency Contact: John Wood

 Donation/Volunteer Needs: Diner Community Pantry and Kitchen Volunteers – Through donations by the public, the diner is providing free meals and pantry goods to those in need in Fairfax.
 Hot meals are being delivered to hospitals and shelters.
-Several volunteers every day are need to help deliver meals and goods to those in need, assemble pantry bags, portion out food for distribution, prep/cook food, and distribute meals and pantry bags to those arriving in person for assistance.
+Several volunteers every day are needed to help deliver meals and goods to those in need, assemble pantry bags, portion out food for distribution, prep/cook food, and distribute meals and pantry bags to those arriving in person for assistance.
 Click here to learn more about this opportunity.

 Agency Contact: Deborah Halla